docker/docs/scout/artifactory.md

 #### Analyzing pre-existing data

-By default the agent will detect and analyze images as they're created and updated.
-If you would like to use the agent to analyze pre-existing images, you can use backfill mode.
-Use the `--backfill-from=TIME` command line argument, where `TIME` is an ISO 8601 formatted time, to run the agent in backfill mode.
+By default the agent detects and analyzes images as they're created and updated.
+If you want to use the agent to analyze pre-existing images, you can use backfill mode.
+Use the `--backfill-from=TIME` command line option, where `TIME` is an ISO 8601 formatted time, to run the agent in backfill mode.
-If this argument is given, the agent analyzes all images pushed between that time and the current time when the agent starts, then exits.
+If you use this option, the agent analyzes all images pushed between that time and the current time when the agent starts, then exits.

 For example: